grantcolley/aspect/README.md

     name: string,
     icon: string,
     url: string,
-    isReadonlOnly: boolean,
+    permission: string,
     isVisible: boolean,
-    permission: string
+    isReadonlOnly: boolean
   ) {
     this.pageId = pageId;
     this.categoryId = categoryId;
     this.name = name;
     this.icon = icon;
     this.url = url;
-    this.isReadonlOnly = isReadonlOnly;
+    this.permission = permission;
     this.isVisible = isVisible;
-    this.permission = permission;
+    this.isReadonlOnly = isReadonlOnly;
   }
 }
 ```